 Photo credits Paul Istoan

 One of the Romanian dishes that best represent the Balkan influence is the popular sarmale, stuffed cabbage or vine leaves with a mix of rice, minced meat, onion, tomatoes, and herbs.
 A favorite for most Romanians, this dish is usually served with cream and polenta and is a sure presence on all Christmas tables across the country.

 Pork is by excellence the main meat used to prepare the Christmas meals.
 Strongly related to the tradition of sacrificing the pig before the religious celebration, Christmas just wouldn’t be Christmas without all the home-made pork products that include various sausages and ham recipes and a long list of specialties like toba, muschi, caltabos, chisca, the main ingredients of all Christmas appetizers.

-These are just a few of the delicious dishes we enjoy during the Christmas days, but much more exist and are savored each year in this special time.
+These are just a few of the delicious dishes we enjoy during Christmas, but many more are savored each year during these special days.
 We hand-picked the most wide-spread Romanian Christmas food so you can embark yourself on a fun culinary tour.
 It’s definitely a delicious ride.